pyeve/cerberus/ROADMAP.md

 #### Undecided issues

 - Which Python version will be the minimum to support?
+  - CPython 3.4 will be eol before 2.7 and 3.5 brings some extensions to the `inspect` module that would ease implementing a dependency injection.
 - The name `itemrules`.
 - Should the result be released as 2.0.a1?